 — Taylor Ellwood, Pop Culture Magick

 Fictional pop culture entities connect with broader magical themes such as archetypes, belief power, and internal energy work.
-They expand you's toolkit by using media characters with traditional magical concepts, allowing for personalized and flexible workings that reflect individual belief systems and cultural influences.
+They expand your toolkit by using media characters with traditional magical concepts, allowing for personalized and flexible workings that reflect individual belief systems and cultural influences.

 Source books: Pop Culture Magick Explore the full Pop Culture Magic series or work with Taylor.